-Z Parameter Value Description 0 Initializes at full plunger force and at default initialization speed (default) 1 Initializes at half plunger force and at default initialization speed <n1> 2 nitializes at one-third plunger force and at default initialization</n1> nitializes at one-third plunger force and at default initialization speed 10...40 Initializes at full force and at speed code <n 1="">.
-See command for a list of speed codes.</n>

-0 Sets initialization input port to port 1 (default) <n2></n2> 1...X Sets initialization input port for distribution valves, where X is the number of ports on the valve. <n3></n3> 0 Sets initialization output port to port X (default), where X is the number of ports on the valve.
-1...X Sets initialization output port for distribution valves, where X is the number of ports on the valve.
+Z Parameter Value Description 0 Initializes at full plunger force and at default initialization speed (default) 1 Initializes at half plunger force and at default initialization speed <n1></n1> 2 nitializes at one-third plunger force and at default initialization speed 10...40 Initializes at full force and at speed code <n 1="">.
+See command for a list of speed codes.</n> 0 Sets initialization input port to po Sets initialization input port to port 1 (default) <n2></n2> 1···X Sets initialization input port for distribution valves, where X is the number of ports on the valve. <n3></n3> 0 Sets initialization output port to port X (default), where X is the number of ports on the valve.
+1···X Sets initialization output port for distribution valves, where X is the number of ports on the valve.